joaompinto/yaml-intro/README.md

 YAML provides three main kind of elements: comments, scalars and collections

 ### Comments
 The hash _("#")_symbol placed at the start of a line, or into an unquoted string will set all the remaining content as a comment.
-Comments are not actual date, they are removed when the data is processed, they usually provide some auxiliary description.
+Comments are not actual data, they are removed when the data is processed, they usually provide some auxiliary description.

 Comment examples:
 ```yaml